In New Year's Address, Taiwanese President Warns China Against "Military Adventurism" - ExBulletin

 Taiwan claims to be an independent country and has repeatedly pledged to defend its freedom and democracy.

-Chinese President Xi Jinping said in his New Year’s speech on Friday that the complete unification of “the homeland” is an aspiration shared by people on both sides of the Taiwan Strait.
+Chinese President Xi Jinping said https://www.reuters.com/world/china/look-future-stay-focused-xi-tells-china-new-years-address-2021-12-31 in his speech on New Year on Friday that the complete unification of “the motherland” was an aspiration shared by the people on both sides of the Taiwan Strait.

 After Tsai’s speech on Saturday, Zhu Fenglian, spokesperson for the Taiwan Affairs Office in Beijing, said, “We are ready to fight for the prospect of peaceful reunification.